 Following an early career in criminal law and civil litigation, Jonathan has specialised in health law since the late 1990s.
 After practising and studying health law in the UK, he returned to New Zealand to build a health sector practice.

 In the early part of the 2000s, Jonathan undertook and completed a PhD in health law.
 His thesis examined the regulation of health professionals and health services, and considered the role that the law can play in improving the quality of health services.
-His research included an examination of New Zealand’s unique health regulatory system, with our no fault compensation system, the influential office of the Health and Disability Commissioner, and our progressive competence assurance legislation for health practitioners.
+His research included an examination of New Zealand’s unique health regulatory system, with our no fault compensation system, the influential office of the Health and Disability Commissioner, and our then progressive competence assurance legislation for health practitioners.

-Jonathan has been included in Best Lawyers in New Zealand in the practice areas of Health Care Law and Medical Malpractice Litigation.
+Jonathan has regularly been included in Best Lawyers in New Zealand in the practice areas of Health Care Law and Medical Malpractice Litigation.

 Jonathan’s experience includes